PedroMagno11/Underwater-Acoustic-Sensor-Networks-Impact-Localization/README.md

 ```
 outputs_comparison/
 ```
-This directory contains aggregate metrics, scenario-level comparisons, and statistical summaries used in the analysis presented in the submitted paper.
+This directory contains aggregated metrics, scenario-level comparisons, and statistical summaries used in the analysis presented in the submitted paper.

 Visualization scripts are available in: